-Chapter 4

-TYPES OF ORDERS
+Chapter 3 - TYPES OF ORDERS

 - Sellers are ASKing for a high price

-- Buyers are BIDding at a lower price
+- > Buyers are BIDding at a lower price

-- Trading is an auction
+- > Trading is an auction

-- Slippage occurs with most Market Orders
+- > Slippage occurs with most Market Orders

 - The difference between the ASK and the BID price is the Spread

-A Trader must understand what each order is and does and what part it plays in capturing profit.
-As a Trader on the FOREX you use three types of orders: a Market Order, a Limit Order, and a Stop Order.
-The two primary orders you should use for entering and exiting the market are a Limit Order and a Stop Order.
-Once you have placed your order to enter the market, there are two procedures to that your need to understand.
-These are: One-Cancels-the-Other (OCO) and Cancel-and-Replace.
-Properly executing your orders and understanding these procedures play a very big part in your profitability.
+A Trader must understand what each order is, what it and what part it plays in capturing profit.

+A FOREX Trader must use three types of orders: a Market Order, a Limit Order, and a Stop Order.

+The two primary orders used for entering and exiting the market are a Limit Order and a Stop Order.
+Once an order is placed your order to enter the market, there are two critical procedures: One-Cancels-the-Other (OCO) and Cancel-and-Replace.
+Properly executing orders and understanding these procedures are a vital step to profitable trading.

 Remember: all good carpenters carry a toolbox.
-The sharper his tools and the more skilled he is at using them, the more effective he is.
-The sharper you are as a trader the more effective and profitable you will become.
+The sharper the tools and the more skilled he is at using them, the more effective he is.
+The sharper you become as a trader the more efficient and lucrative you will be.